litteup/kodeCamp3_0Task5Testing/README.md

 --You are to deploy your API on render.com and document it on postman.
 --You are to submit your postman link.
 Make sure your workspace on postman is public.

-Write a test using Jest.
-Your test suite should be able to test:

-TASK 5

-1. Registration endpoint on the task project you did previously
-2. Logging in endpoint
-3. Adding a new task
-4. The endpoint for getting the list of tasks
-5. The delete task endpoint

-All your tests should pass.
-You can use “global” to set your token and task ID so that you can use it in the requests that needs an authorization token.